maxibor/sam2lca/docs/source/tutorial.md

 # Tutorial

-**Using [sam2lca](https://github.com/maxibor/sam2lca) to identify a plant taxon from a `fastq` sequencing files.**
+**Using [sam2lca](https://github.com/maxibor/sam2lca) to identify plant taxa from `fastq` sequencing files.**

-In this tutorial, we'll use the [Angiosperms353](https://academic.oup.com/sysbio/article/68/4/594/5237557) plant markers database, which consists of up to 353 universal Angiosperms (flowering plants) gene markers, derived from the [1000 plant transcriptomes](https://www.nature.com/articles/s41586-019-1693-2) project, to identify a the plant species present in our sequencing data.
+In this tutorial, we'll use the [Angiosperms353](https://academic.oup.com/sysbio/article/68/4/594/5237557) plant markers database, which consists of up to 353 universal Angiosperms (flowering plants) gene markers, derived from the [1000 plant transcriptomes](https://www.nature.com/articles/s41586-019-1693-2) project, to identify the plant species present in our sequencing data.

 ## Installing all tools for this tutorial

 For this tutorial, a dedicated conda-environment is available to ease the reproducibility.

-Download environment
+Downloading environment

 ```bash
 $ wget https://raw.githubusercontent.com/maxibor/sam2lca/master/docs/tutorial/environment.yaml